 Dual citizenship is well-established and will not cause problems during the ETIAS application process.
 Applicants will need to use just one of their passports to apply (assuming that at least one will be from an eligible country).

 The same passport will need to be used during the application process and for entering the Schengen Area.
 An ETIAS visa waiver will only be valid when presented with the corresponding passport (the details must match exactly).

-ETIAS visa waivers will be valid for 3 years or until the traveler’s passport expires (whichever comes first).
+ETIAS visa waivers will be valid for 3 years or until the traveller’s passport expires (whichever comes first).
 It will not be possible to transfer an ETIAS to a new passport so this means that if your passport expires before your ETIAS, you will need to reapply for ETIAS.

-With this in mind, if you have 2 eligible passports and one of them has less than 3 years left, you should use the passport with the most time remaining to apply for ETIAS.
+With this in mind, if a traveller has 2 eligible passports and one of them has less than 3 years left, they should use the passport with the most time remaining to apply for ETIAS.

 Applying for ETIAS with dual nationality

 The ETIAS application will only take a matter of minutes to complete.
 The form will include a series of simple questions and applicants will need to enter information such as their full name, date of birth, and address.